AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 The next section details some theoretical (read: half-baked and unproven) approaches.
 Note that there may be WTFs, misunderstandings or things I have not considered, consider them to be ideas!

 # Approaches
-Our example scenario is an e-commerce site that has product pages where users can comment.
-Our application is the comments section.
+Our example scenario is an e-commerce site that has product pages where users can comment on a product.

 The following approaches assume `comments` DynamoDB table has the string keys `PK, SK, PK2`, where `PK` is the entity ID, `SK` is a datetime of when the comment was posted, and `PK2` is a grouping key.